There's a lot to be done before Election Day on Nov. 3.

-As former first lady Michelle Obama recently said, "It couldn't be more important that everybody makes their voice be heard this time around."
+Tuessday, Nov.
+3 is Election Day, the last day for Americans to cast their vote.
+Because as Michelle Obama recently said, "It couldn't be more important that everybody makes their voice be heard this time around."

 As voting registration deadlines roll out across the country (see the Upcoming Events and Important Dates section below to check find out the last day to register in your state), now is the perfect time to make sure you're ready to vote come November (or before!).
 There are many questions to answer.
 Are you registered to vote?
 Find out how to double, triple and quadruple check your status, update any necessary information or sign up to vote for the first time.

 Amid the still-ongoing coronavirus pandemic, it's important to know your mail-in voting rights to ensure a fair and safe election.Those rights and rules differ from state to state, so it's important to read up and prepare yourself for mail-in voting.
 And do it soon: Deadlines to request absentee ballots -- which also vary by state -- are quickly approaching.

 If you're looking for an Instagram-worthy way to encourage others to vote, now's your time.
 Companies are offering t-shirts, socks, jewelry and other merchandise to help you get out the vote in style.
-And yes: This selection of our favorite voting merchandise includes Michelle Obama's 'VOTE' necklace worn during her Democratic National Convention speech.
+And yes: This selection of our favorite voting merchandise includes Michelle Obama's "VOTE" necklace worn during her Democratic National Convention speech.

 The big day is Nov.
 3, but here is a look at what's coming between now and then: